geodynamics/burnman/Readme.md

 ### Checking that the installation worked

 To check that the installation has worked, you can run the test suite (`./test.sh`).
 This takes a few minutes to run.
+You may find that you need to install some other dependencies (latex, pycddlib) if you don't already have them on your system.

 A more basic check that BurnMan is installed is to navigate to the Burnman examples directory and type: